Please visit and “like” us on Facebook.

 From Big Cat Rescue: In circus programs and on Web sites, the industry reassures the public it uses positive reinforcement on the animals.
 Yet, during shows, audiences watch as big-cat trainers crack whips while cats do tricks.
 Elephants are accompanied by men with bullhooks, sticks with sharp metal hooks on one end.
 No matter how they’re marketed, whips and hooks are not positive reinforcement.
 They serve as continual reminders to the animals of what could happen if they don’t comply (source).

 Circus Animal Abuse: Parents Conflicted Over Taking Their Children To The Show (VIDEO) Note: hang in there through the brief (only a matter of seconds) cut-away to politics while video connections are sorted out with the guests on this discussion segment.
 Read and view here.
 In addition to the interview with parents and experts, view Alec Baldwin’s ad for boycotting circuses that use animals.
-(We were unable to embed it on this page.)
+(I was unable to embed it on this page.)
 It can additionally be found on YouTube.

 UPDATES on ANNE THE ELEPHANT U.K. TRIAL: Anne (57 years old) was chained and beaten in a sickening display of cruelty (scroll down, way down, to “Abuse of Britain’s last circus elephant caught on camera” for video).
 Trial update from Animal Defenders International, here.